 David first began training in taekwondo in 1978 with Mr Jack Rozinszky at the Melbourne Taekwondo Centre and continued this until 1981 when he went overseas to work.
 He trained intermittently over the next few years and then joined PACE Taekwondo in 2005 and obtained his first dan black belt the following year.
 David is a clinical and forensic psychologist and works in a forensic mental health setting.
 He also enjoys recreational cycling and bicycle touring.

 Linda is the Principal and Founder of White Studio Taekwondo in Brighton, Victoria.
-Linda regularly assists with classes at PACE Taekwondo.
+Linda occasionally assists with classes at PACE Taekwondo.

 Linda is the current World Taekwondo Oceania Poomsae Director and Para-Poomsae committee Chair.